HEAD COACH KATE PETERSON ABIAD

 In addition to her college coaching experience, Peterson Abiad served as the coach for an Athletes in Action camp held in Sao Paulo, Brazil in 1992, and has worked a variety of summer basketball camps and served as the director of the UW-Stevens Point summer basketball camp in 1991.

-Peterson Abiad lives in North Royalton with her husband, Phil Abiad, an assistant coach with the CSU volleyball program for the last 16 seasons.
-Peterson Abiad and her husband have two daughters, seven-year old Mea, and eight-month old Remi.
+Peterson Abiad lives in North Royalton with her husband, Phil Abiad, an assistant coach with the CSU volleyball program for the last 17 seasons.
+Peterson Abiad and her husband have two daughters, seven-year old Mea, and one-year old Remi.